yveszb38/docs/shared/getDeviceOnDash/intel-edison.md

 __Note:__ Before you start this step, ensure that your Edison is not plugged into your Computer.

 On your computer open the newly installed [Flash Tool Lite][flash-tool-link].
-Select the blue browse button in the top right hand corner and browse to the folder where you had previously extracted resinOS.
+Select the blue browse button in the top right hand corner and browse to the folder where you had previously extracted {{ $names.os.lower }}.
 This folder should be called something like `resin-myFleet-0.1.0-0.0.14`.
 In this folder you should be able to find and select a file called `FlashEdison.json`.

 ![browse to resin OS folder](/img/edison/browse-select-flash-tool.png)